By Gustavoblalmiras • Last updated: March 2026

 - Listen for timing chain rattle/clatter.

-- Watch for warning lights, rough idle, or shaking (intake/swirl flap clues).
+- Watch for rough idle or shaking (possible intake/swirl clues).

 Test drive